Alt tag

 A talk by Department of English faculty member Jessica McDonald

 Out of all possible settings, why would Canadian authors choose to write Walmart into their literary landscapes?
-This talk considers examples ranging from the predictable—Walmart as profit-making behemoth, taking over small cities and local economies—to the more experimental—as the site of a steamy missed connection between strangers, a surprising celebrity encounter, or a cherished place to wander the aisles with a loved one.
+This talk considers examples ranging from the predictable—Walmart as profit-making behemoth, taking over small cities and local economies—to the more experimental—as site of a steamy missed connection between strangers, backdrop to a surprising celebrity encounter, or cherished place to wander the aisles with a loved one.
 In addition to asking “why Walmart?”, the talk will explore how such literary works illuminate what’s at stake in these commonplace staples of our contemporary geography.

 Literature Matters: Literature in the Community is a free public lecture series sponsored by the University of Saskatchewan Department of English.